 This can be an effective defense for people who have unknowingly passed on fraudulent documents during the real estate transaction.
 By claiming that you did not intend to deceive anyone, the prosecutors will have to prove that you were acting for the purpose of furthering the fraud.

 Criminal investigators will sometimes create a situation to see if you will commit a crime.
-If they go too far, however, this can amount to entrapment.
+If they go too far, however, this can run afoul of Colorado entrapment laws.
 Actions which would otherwise be illegal may not be a crime if:

 - The accused engaged in the activity because he was induced to do so by a law enforcement official or other person acting under his direction, seeking to obtain evidence for the purpose of prosecution, and

 - The methods used to obtain that evidence were such as to create a substantial risk that the acts would be committed by a person who, but for such inducement, would not have conceived of or engaged in conduct of the sort induced.8

 Mortgage fraud investigations implicate your Fourth Amendment rights against unlawful search and seizure.
 Therefore, if police conduct a search or a seizure that is deemed unreasonable, whatever evidence they find will be excluded from court.

 Mortgage fraud schemes often involve more than one person in the transaction.
 In these cases, anyone who knows that the crime is going on and helps to further the crime may be guilty of conspiracy.
 A person conspires to commit a crime if: